liusbl/List-Binders/README.md

 - Validate that all types of enums were provided.

 - Consider all the validation options.
+    Consider ways that a user could fail the setup appropriately

 - Find better solution then forcing enum usage.